russellcameronthomas/library/README.md

-# Modeling Agents with Probabilistic Programs
+# Risk Modeling with Probabilistic Programs

+A set of interactive tutorials on risk modeling using the WebPPL probabilistic programming langauge.

+The chapters contain original content.
+The code behind these tutorials is cloned from agentmodels.org

 ## Setup